Quick Links:

-Graz & Styria Sightseeing & Travel Guide
+Graz & Styria (Steiermark) Sightseeing & Travel Guide

 If you want to explore rural Styria, I suggest combining excursions into the hills and vineyards with a bit of history and visits to one of the province’s seven spas.
 If you want to do proper sightseeing, stop by the small market towns of Murau, Judenburg, Eisenerz and Leoben for a walk and then move on to Graz.
 The capital of Styria and is located on the Southern outskirts of the Alps, a very pleasant landscape of smaller hills (similar to Salzburg).

 Graz is the capital of StyriaThis allowed the early counts of Styria and later the Dukes of Austria to build a castle quite easily defended on the Schlossberg (meaning: Castle Mountain).
-Thereby, Graz had a key position for controlling the Austrian lands South of the Alps – towards “sensitive” areas like the Turkish Empire or the Balkan.
-Graz was also heavily involved in religious struggles during the days of the counter-revolution.
+Thereby, Graz had a key position for controlling the Austrian lands South of the Alps - towards "sensitive" areas like the Turkish Empire or the Balkan.
+Graz was also heavily involved in religious struggles during the days of the counter-reformation.

 Uhrturm, Monasteries & More to See in Graz